For BJJ Practitioners 35+ who are tired of gassing out after 2 rounds on the mat...

 In 16weeks I help BJJ practitioners 35+ build strong and resilient bodies so they can train Jiu-Jitsu more often & get injured less.

-... and avoid sitting against on the side of the mat watching other guys get better.
+... and avoid sitting on the side of the mat watching other guys get better.

 What I'm about to share with you will be the most important thing you'll read when it comes to getting strong and better "conditioned" for BJJ.

-It will help you build a stronger and more resilient body for Jiu-Jitsu in less time (~90 minutes per week to be exact) than anything you'll find on the interwebz.
+It will help you build a stronger and more resilient body for Jiu-Jitsu in less time (~90 minutes per week) than anything you'll find on the interwebz.

-So you can spend more time on the mat... and less time trying to be the best at exercises.
+So you can spend more time on the mat... and less time trying to be the best at exercise.